 This course series builds on the core homeopathic curriculum and supports the attainment of the homeopathy certificate.
 The courses are intended to help students advance their understanding and practical application of homeopathy in a clinical setting.
 Students will further develop their skills in case analysis, symptom and rubric selection, navigation of the computerized repertory, special functions of the computerized repertory, and familiarity with the reportorial language.
-Prerequisite(s): THR 5131 special functions of the computerized repertory, and familiarity with the reportorial language.
-Prerequisite(s): THR 5131, NDEH 7310E
+Prerequisite(s): THR 5131.